zmess24/SHADOW/README.md

 > There is no limit on on many days/activities SHADOW can parse and write into SF, but it is recommended that you run the script either dailey or weekly to avoid edge-cases (e.g, putting the same day and activites into SF more than once).

-#### Is SF able to detect/block the script?

-> SHADOW has been in testing for over 5 monthes, and thus far, there have been no problems.
-Worst case scenario, you log in one too many times too quickly (assuming you had to because you formatted something incorrectly), and you temporarily get locked out of your account for a few hours.

-#### Why am I getting when parsing my Google Calendar?
+#### Why am I getting errors when parsing my Google Calendar?

 > If you are getting errors when parsing your Google Calendar, it is most likely due to two possible scnarios: 1) The account name doesn't exist within config.js, or 2) the activity doesn't exist within config.js.
 When this happens, an error message will appear in the console outlining the details surronding these edge cases (e.g, the incorrect account or activity that caused the error).
 These erros can be rectified by adding them within config.js.
 For more information on how to do this, see [Configuration](#configuration).

+#### Is SF able to detect/block the script?

+> SHADOW has been in use for over 5 monthes, and thus far, there have been no problems.
+Worst case scenario, you log in one too many times too quickly, and you temporarily get locked out of your account for a few hours.

 # Contributions